This post may contain affiliate links. Please see my disclosure policy for more details.

 The websites take a cut of the fee (around 15%-20%), charge a booking fee, provide liability insurance (a legal requirement if you’re charging) and release the remaining fee to the sitter once the owner confirms it took place.

 They also don’t allow sitters to delete bad reviews, which some of the “free” sites do.
 Sitters can choose their own refund policy should house owners cancel.

 The websites also check the house sitter’s police certificate and proof of identity, and offer online courses for the sitters.
 Madpaws even guarantees a replacement sitter if yours can no longer take the job, and unfortunately sitters do sometimes drop out – I’ve seen many urgent last-minute adverts on some of the “free” sites.

-As a house sitter myself, I’ve had a few bad experiences with arriving to dirty houses with unwashed sheets, mouldy food in the fridge and general filthiness (always house owners in their twenties – the youth of today)!
+House sitters definitely have bad experiences sometimes!
+As a house sitter myself, I’ve arrived to dirty houses with unwashed sheets, mouldy food in the fridge and dirty underwear gusset upwards on the bathroom floor!

-Overall, my experience of house sitting has been very positive, and it’s a fantastic way to travel or get to know a new city at a low cost.
-For house owners, it’s a brilliant way to keep your pets happy while you’re away.
+Overall, my experience of house sitting has been pretty positive, and it’s a fantastic way to travel or get to know a new city at a low cost.
+For house owners, it’s a brilliant way to keep your pets happy and looked after while you’re away.

 Let me know in the comments if you’ve had any house sitting experiences, good or bad!